 Apple releases updates of the watch operating system periodically, usually alongside the release of a new Apple Watch model.
 WatchOS 9 is the latest version of the OS.
-WatchOS 10 will likely be announced in June 2023.
+WatchOS 10 was announced in June 2023 and is expected to be released in September 2023.
 The first watchOS was released on April 24, 2015, alongside the first model of the Apple Watch.

 How does Apple watchOS work?

 WatchOS is based on the same technology as Apple iOS, but it's customized for the watch hardware.
 This approach lets the watch run the same applications as other Apple devices.
 To work, an Apple Watch must first be paired with a user's iPhone.
 Users make changes to their watch in the Apple Watch app on their iPhone.